matkv/hugo-website/content/now/index.md

 ### Doom Emacs

 * Forcing myself to use Doom Emacs as my main text editor in order to get used to it
+* Managed to mostly set up everything I need for C# development, Rust development and web development and I'm now finally getting more used to navigating around Doom Emacs in general

 ### Movies